Part VI

 When facilitating, ethical intimacy demands clear agreements, ongoing consent, and confidentiality held with care.

-In that frame, vulnerability becomes a source of growth rather than harm—a presence that is both courageous and kind, capable of holding heat without burning and depth without drowning.
+In that frame, vulnerability becomes a source of growth rather than harm—a presence that is both courageous and kind, capable of holding intensity without coercion and depth without pressuring consent.

 Facilitator Checklist (Essentials)

-- State purpose, limits, and who the space serves; name exclusions.
+- State purpose, limits, and who the space serves; name who it is not for and when you will refer out.

 - Establish explicit agreements: consent, confidentiality, opt-outs, timing, and duration boundaries.

-- Make power visible: roles, authority, and conflicts of interest; invite challenge safely.
+- Make power visible: roles, authority, and conflicts of interest; invite feedback and dissent with consent.

 - Titrate pace to capacity; run check-ins and stop the moment consent wavers.